 - However, a winding up petition is more “hard hitting” than a statutory demand and can immediately get a debtor’s attention – and far quicker than may be the case with a statutory demand.

-- If the debtor pays the winding up petition debt (or part of it), you have a good argument for payment of the winding up petition costs in full.
+- If the debtor pays the winding up petition debt (or part of it), you have a good argument for payment of the winding up petition costs in full, resulting in no cost to you at all.
 This isn’t always the case in statutory demands.

 - A statutory demand is less risky in the sense that if it becomes “disputed”, it is easier to pull out of a statutory demand than it is a winding up petition as it is not a formally issued court document.